Oil may rise next week as stronger economic growth boosts demand, a Bloomberg survey showed.

 Nine of 18 analysts, or 50 percent, forecast crude will rise through Jan.
 4. Eight respondents, or 44 percent, predicted a drop.
 One forecast little change.
 Last week, 39 percent of analysts projected a gain.

 Applications for jobless benefits decreased to 350,000 in the U.S. last week, the Labor Department said yesterday.
 U.S. gasoline demand increased 4.5 percent in the week ended Dec.
-21, according to MasterCard Inc. (MA) President Barack Obama is pressing lawmakers to craft an interim deal to prevent $600 billion in automatic tax increases and spending cuts set to start Jan.
+21, according to MasterCard Inc. (MA:US) President Barack Obama is pressing lawmakers to craft an interim deal to prevent $600 billion in automatic tax increases and spending cuts set to start Jan.
 1.

 “There is no doubt that the economic data is doing better,” said Phil Flynn, senior market analyst at the Price Futures Group in Chicago.
 Budget talks will result in “some type of solution.
 The question is whether it’s going to be before the deadline or after.”